sivy/wallrazer.com/about.markdown

 ---
 layout: blog
-title: Contact Wallrazer
+title: About Wallrazer
 ---

-## Contact Us
+## About Us

 Wallrazer can be contracted for work in the following areas: